 Whether your child has been recently diagnosed with ADHD or it is something you have been dealing with for years, parenting and navigating ADHD can be overwhelming and exhausting.
 The good news is that you don’t have to be overwhelmed by parenting a child with ADHD.
 You might be surprised by the five things you can change right now to help manage life with ADHD.

 1. Change How You See Your Child

 Do you see your child’s ADHD as a problem that needs to be fixed?
 Do a lot of your sentences start with “If they would just… clean their room, turn in their assignments, think before they did things, etc”?

-A child with ADHD approaches the world in a different way.
-The parenting techniques we learn from society, from our own childhood, and from well-intentioned advice-givers, don’t often work for our neurodivergent children.
+A child with ADHD approaches the world differently.
+The parenting techniques we learn from society, from our own childhood, and well-intentioned advice-givers, don’t often work for our neurodivergent children.
 You cannot change who your child is or the way that they think through discipline, lecturing, or coercion.

 A person with ADHD has a brain that is wired differently.
 This means that the way they think and approach things is different than their neurotypical counterparts.
 Because of this different wiring system, some things will be more challenging for your child, but because of this wiring, they also have many incredible strengths.

 What if you focus on your child’s strengths instead of their weaknesses?
 What if you saw their weaknesses as unmet needs or skills?
 How would things change?

 So, the key is to meet them where they are and teach them the skills they need to be successful while honoring the unique qualities that make them so special.

 2. Change Your Story